keya-dialog/jsalt-dialogue-lab/README.md

 ## 🚀 Evaluating pretrained model
-Let us start by comparing an untuned LLM (LLAMA) and an already fined-tuned LLAMA which I fine-tuned for you.
+Let us start by comparing an untuned LLM (LLAMA) and an already fined-tuned `oplatek/llama-7b-todo-multi-woz` which I fine-tuned for you.
 (You will finetune your adapter/LoRa weights in the next task.)

 <details>